Rithika2000/Tokyo-olympics-analysis/tokyo-olympic-azure-data-engineering-project/README.md

 ## Architecture Diagram

   * 1. Data Source

       * Output: Raw data in its initial format, ready to be ingested by the Azure ecosystem.

   * 2. Data Integration – Azure Data Factory

       * Input: Raw data from the data source.
       * Process: ADF extracts the data, applies basic validation (if needed), and transfers it to Azure Data Lake Storage Gen 2 for raw storage.
       * Output: Raw data stored in Azure Data Lake Gen 2, the raw data storage layer.

   * 3. Raw Data Storage – Azure Data Lake Storage Gen 2

       * Input: Raw data ingested by Azure Data Factory.
       * Output: Stored raw data, ready for transformation in subsequent steps.

   * 4. Data Transformation – Azure Databricks

       * Input: Raw data from Azure Data Lake Gen 2.
       * Process: Azure Databricks loads the raw data, performs necessary transformations, and applies data processing steps like filtering, aggregation, and standardization.
       * Output: Transformed, clean data stored back in Azure Data Lake Gen 2 for further analysis.

   * 5. Transformed Data Storage – Azure Data Lake Storage Gen 2

       * Input: Transformed data from Azure Databricks.
       * Output: Ready-to-analyze data, stored and accessible for analytics services.

   * 6. Analytics – Azure Synapse Analytics

       * Process: Synapse loads and queries the transformed data, allowing for in-depth analysis to derive insights, trends, and metrics that are valuable for stakeholders.
       * Output: Analytical results and datasets, which are ready to be visualized in the next stage.

-  * 7. Dashboard & Visualization - Tableau
+  * 7. Dashboard & Visualization - Power BI

       * Input: Analytical outputs and query results from Azure Synapse Analytics.
       * Process: Visualization tool connects to Synapse, pulling data to create dashboards that present key metrics, insights, and trends.
 These dashboards enable stakeholders to